milanvdmaaten/portfolio/content/blog/ns/index.md

         alt: Example of different variants of the 'Step Indicator' component
         title: Example of different variants of the 'Step Indicator' component
   - type: textBlock
-    body: When NS designers drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
+    body: We designed each component in a way that when NS designers for example drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
 They can switch the value of the property 'Label' to 'off'.
 The value of the 'Steps' property can be changed to another amount and the value of the 'Viewport' property can be changed to 'Large'.
   - type: imagesBlock
     size: small
     carrousel: false